Isoresidual fibration and resonance arrangements: Monodromy of the isoresidual cover

-\begin{proof} According to point (i) of Corollary \ref{cor:alternate}, the monodromy group of the isoresidual fibration of such a stratum is a subgroup of the alternate group $\mathfrak{A}(\mathcal{F})$ if and only if both~$s$ and~$t$ are odd.
-Therefore, it suffices to consider the case where $s$ and $t$ are odd and in that case to find a set of elements of the monodromy group that generates the whole alternate group~$\mathfrak{A}(\mathcal{F})$.
+\begin{proof} According to point (i) of Corollary \ref{cor:alternate}, the monodromy group of the isoresidual fibration of such a stratum is a subgroup of the alternating group $\mathfrak{A}(\mathcal{F})$ if and only if both~$s$ and~$t$ are odd.
+Therefore, it suffices to consider the case where $s$ and $t$ are odd and in that case to find a set of elements of the monodromy group that generates the whole alternating group~$\mathfrak{A}(\mathcal{F})$.

 According to Theorem~\ref{thm:numerofibre}, the generic fibers have $s+t-1$ elements.
 The action by monodromy of the loops around each resonance hyperplane can be decomposed into cycles.
 It follows from Proposition~\ref{prop:monodromieloop} that the simple loop $\gamma_{3}$ around the hyperplane $A_{3}$ acts as a cycle of order $s+t-1$.
 In contrast, the simple loop $\gamma_{1}$ around $A_{1}$ acts as a cycle of order~$t$ and the cycle $\gamma_{2}$ around $A_{1}$ acts as a cycle of order~$s$.
 We consider a fiber $\mathcal{F}$ above the chamber where $\lambda_{1},\lambda_{3}<0$.
 The elements of $\mathcal{F}$ are classified by their decorated trees.
 These trees are rooted trees where the root is the vertex of weight~$t$.
 Among the $s+t-1$ decorated trees corresponding to elements of $\mathcal{F}$, there are~$t$ of them such that the vertices of weight $1$ and $s$ are directly connected to the root.
 The $s-1$ remaining decorated trees are such that the vertex connected to the root has weight~$s$ while the vertex of weight $1$ is connected to one of the $s-1$ allowed corners of the latter vertex.